VBCI Wheeled Infantry Fighting Vehicle, France

 In July 2007, VBCI was one of three vehicles selected to take part in trials (the 'Trials of Truth') for the utility variant of the UK Army's future rapid effect system (FRES).
 The General Dynamics Piranha V was provisionally selected for the requirement in May 2008, although in December 2008 this preferred bidder status was withdrawn.

 In October 2007, the French defence procurement agency, DGA, issued a purchase order for 117 VBCI vehicles (91 VCI and 26 VPC), bringing the total on order to 182.
-The vehicles are to be delivered from mid-2009 to early 2011.
-In December 2008 the DGA ordered another 116 VBCI vehicles bringing the total to 298.
-By December 2008, 41 vehicles had been delivered.
+In December 2008, the DGA ordered another 116 VBCI vehicles.
+Deliveries began in mid-2009.

 Renault has responsibility for the mobility systems, including the driver's station, engine, gearbox, suspension and axles and on board electrical networks.
 Nexter is responsible for the armoured hull, interior furnishing, assembly and integration of the turret and vehicle, observation, command and control, weapons and self-protection systems.

-VBCI design
+VBCI infantry fighting vehicle design

 The VCI infantry fighting vehicle version has a combat weight of 26t and accommodates the two crew, the gunner, the driver and a combat team of eight troops and a commander.
 The troops can rapidly embark or disembark from the power operated ramp door at the rear of the vehicle.